it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/managing_infrastructure.rst

 Organizations operating at a |Maturity2| or |Maturity3| maturity should take additional actions, including:

 #.
-Leverage the a CIS `Benchmark <https://www.cisecurity.org/cis-benchmarks/>`_ on workstation management for your operating systems.
+Leverage the `CIS Benchmark <https://www.cisecurity.org/cis-benchmarks/>`_ on workstation management for your operating systems.
 This will allow for maintenance of a secure configuration process for network infrastructure.

    * Choose stricter security levels for systems with sensitive functions.
-   * Consider `CIS benchmarks <https://www.cisecurity.org/benchmark>`_ for servers, desktops, laptops, mobile devices, and software on systems.
+   * Consider `CIS Benchmarks <https://www.cisecurity.org/cis-benchmarks/>`_ for servers, desktops, laptops, mobile devices, and software on systems.
    * Use the :term:`EMS` Gateway `Benchmark <https://www.cisecurity.org/insights/blog/new-guidance-to-secure-election-management-system-machines>`_ for machines that, through removable media, exchange data with the EMS.
    * Uninstall or disable unnecessary services on enterprise assets and software